nogibjj/Nakiyah_IndividualProject2/README.md

 [![Rust CI/CD Pipeline](https://github.com/nogibjj/Nakiyah_IndividualProject2/actions/workflows/rust.yml/badge.svg)](https://github.com/nogibjj/Nakiyah_IndividualProject2/actions/workflows/rust.yml)

+## Project Overview
+Nakiyah_Assignment5/
+├── .devcontainer/
+│   ├── devcontainer.json
+│   └── Dockerfile
+├── .github/
+│   └── workflows/rust.yml
+├── .gitignore
+├── Data/
+│   └── Impact_of_Remote_Work_on_Mental_Health.csv
+├── mylib/
+│   ├── lib.rs
+│   └── main.rs
+├── mylib/
+│   └── test.rs
+├── Makefile
+├── README.md
+├── Cargo.lock
+├── Cargo.toml
+├── database1.db
+└── queryLog.md

 ## Purpose of this project

-## Project Overview
-### ETL Pipeline Project

-This project implements an ETL (Extract, Transform, Load) pipeline using Rust.
-It processes data from external public datasets and stores it in a SQLite database.
+This project aims to analyze the impact of remote work on mental health through the data extraction, transformation, and loading (ETL) pipeline.
+This project is designed with Rust to leverage its performance and safety features.
+It processes data from an external public dataset and stores it in a SQLite database.
 The key stages of the pipeline are as follows:

 1. Extract: Data is fetched from a public GitHub repository and loaded into a local CSV file.

 2. Transform & Load: The CSV file is cleaned and pre-processed to ensure the data is structured correctly and ready for analysis.
 The cleaned data is then loaded into a SQLite `.db` file, where it can be efficiently queried for further analysis.

 3. Querying: SQL queries are verified to ensure they return the expected results, such as retrieving the top 20 rows from a specific table.

-### Testing

-- A suite of unit tests is executed using Python's subprocess module to simulate the full pipeline.
-- Each stage of the ETL process is tested, validating the CRUD (Create, Read, Update, Delete) operations.

 ## Rust Files Overview